Concealed Carry License Applicants

 Can out-of-state residents obtain an Illinois Concealed Carry License?

 Yes.
 However, only residents of states or territories of the United States that have laws related to firearm ownership, possession, and carrying, that are substantially similar to the requirements to obtain a license under the Firearm Concealed Carry Act are eligible.
-Check Our More Detailed Guide for Non-Illinois Residents here.
+Although the Firearm Concealed Carry Act intended to issue licenses to non-residents, the way the law is interpreted, only residents of Arkansas, Mississippi, Texas and Virginia are currently able to obtain them.
+And that is after paying an application fee of $300

 Who needs an Illinois Concealed Carry License?